Attendance at Classes

 Faculty advisers and the Registrar are available to assist students in planning their programs; however, the ultimate responsibility of meeting all requirements for the degree or certificate rests with the individual student.
 The student must notify the Registrar’s Office in writing of his or her intention to complete the degree or certificate requirements during the semester before the one in which the degree or certificate is to be completed.

 Participation in Graduation Ceremonies

 Students are permitted to participate fully in graduation ceremonies (Commencement) if they have met all academic requirements and obligations to the University.
 Students who are within one course (four or fewer credits) of meeting all academic requirements and have earned at least a 2.00 cumulative and major GPA at the time of the graduation program printing deadline may petition to participate in the graduation ceremony.
-The student completes the Petition for Exception to Academic Policy and submits it to the Associate Provost of the Division of Student Success.
+The student completes the Petition for Exception to Academic Policy and submits it to the Vice Provost of the Division of Student Success.
 For the petition to be granted, there must be evidence that it is possible for the student to complete the remaining course no later than December of the year of the graduation ceremony.
 If the petition is granted, the student is permitted to participate fully in the graduation ceremonies.
 However, the student’s name is listed in the graduation program with parentheses indicating that all degree requirements have not yet been satisfied.

 Credit Hour Policy